portsmouth/snelly/docs/docs.md

 ### Geometry

-A Snelly scene is assumed to consist of only (up to) three specified materials: a metal, a dielectric, and a plastic-like material ("uber" material).
+A Snelly scene is assumed to consist of only (up to) three specified materials: a Metal, a Dielectric, and a plastic-like Surface ("uber" material).
 Each material has an associated surface which is defined by an SDF (signed distance function), i.e. where each function is negative corresponds to the interior of the body.

 Thus we define the rendered scene geometry by specifying, via the [Scene#shader](#sceneshader) call, three GLSL functions: